 As Anatolia has been a home to great civilizations, there is a significant Greek and Roman heritage in Turkey.
 Among all popular ancient sights of Turkey, Ephesus come first.
 Because Ephesus is a massive ancient city which is perfectly maintained.

 Library of Celcus and Temple of Artemis known as the most popular ruins of Ephesus.
 There are some additional places to see near Ephesus like House of Virgin Mary.

-    You may visit Ephesus Travel Blog to get more information about Ephesus and its surroundings.
+You may also read Ephesus Travel Blog to get more information about Ephesus and its surroundings.

 Library of Celcus at Ephesus

 Ephesus is visited mostly through the cruise ship excursions.
 Kusadasi Port of Izmir, houses many cruise ships in a year.
 Major destination of those cruise parties of course The Ephesus.

 When a cruise ship arrives to town, it’s difficult to find an experienced guide in the city.
 Therefore, booking your personal tour guide in advance, highly recommended.

 Pamukkale is one of Turkey’s most visited tourist spot.
 In Pamukkale, you can find both the beauties of nature and the cultural heritage of ancient times together.

 The most important thing to see in Pamukkale is the Hierapolis Ancient City.
 In the ancient city there are thermal pools, also known as Cotton Castle.
 Thanks to travertines, a natural wonder, Pamukkale seems to be covered with snow in the heat of summer.